diversen/shakespeare-plays/README.md

 # Shakespeare scraper

+This repository contains

-This is a simple script that scrapes the [Shakespeare](http://shakespeare.mit.edu/) website and saves the plays in html files.
-There is also a script that parses the html files and saves the plays in a CSV files.
+- A script that scrape the [Shakespeare](http://shakespeare.mit.edu/) website and save the plays in CSV files.
+- A script that parses the html files and saves the plays in CSV format.

 The CSV files have the following header: